Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-??.
+As you pray, charge begins to build up on your target, causing their hair to stand on end.
 Make a Focus attack against a creature of your choice within range.
 If you hit, apply 6 + Presence stacks of shock to them.

 ### Genesis of Accumulation - Miracle